acpascal/wildonthefarm/content/pages/index.md

       color: text-dark
       type: TitleBlock
     text: >
-      Discover the vibrant heart of Wild on the Farm—our 100% organic permaculture garden.
+      Discover the vibrant heart of our 100% organic permaculture garden.
 Grown with care and respect for nature, it offers seasonal fruits, vegetables, herbs, and edible flowers bursting with flavor.
 Enjoy the rich taste of sustainability and the joy of cooking with